 Summertime visitors to Boulder have plenty of things to do, whatever your taste.
 The Colorado Shakespeare Festival, the numerous Art Fairs on Pearl Street, or check out a tea factory tour at Celestial Seasonings.
 If you’ve had enough hi-brow activities, you can check out the irreverent and light-hearted historical tour of our town with Banjo Billy, in a custom shack-on-wheels tour bus or the Beer Tour through town with My Handle Bar, on a giant 16-passenger bar bike with several pedaling seats as you cruise through the streets in Boulder with a beer in hand.
 If you want to explore Boulder by bike for an hour or two, rent a BCycle from any kiosk throughout town.

-Check out this Downtown Boulder website for Boulder fairs, music and other fun seasonal events in town.
+Take a tour of what's happening this week with this Downtown Boulder website for Boulder fairs, music and other fun seasonal events in town.
 You’ll run out of time before you run out of fun things to do in Boulder.

 Remember, at the end of an adventurous day to come on back for a glass of wine at The Bradley's evening Happy Hour.
 Meet some new friends, enjoy our original artwork, play some backgammon or sit down and try a Liberty puzzle - now it's time to relax.